mrTimofey/mini-ioc/README.md

 ### Vue 2/3 + vue-class-component

-Decorators are using `computedInjection` under-the-hood so the result is the same as using options API.
+Decorators are using `computedResolver` under-the-hood so the result is the same as using options API.
 But with decorators you get typing support for both Vue 2 and 3.

 ```typescript
 import { Inject, InjectNew } from "mini-ioc/dist/vue-class";